 Using CRM software can help a company monitor, review and enhance sales performance in real-time.
 It enables management or sales representatives to identify any bottlenecks that may affect the sales process and seek immediate remedies.
 They can also monitor the sales process to identify stages that are taking too long to complete, pinpoint the causes, and find quick solutions.
 CRM software also helps to monitor customer conversion rates at various stages of the sales cycle.
 It can also help in testing business strategies that can then be replicated.

 The sales teams should rely on tried and proven sales analytics to track incoming sales from the beginning to the end of the sales period.
 If there are lapses or sudden changes in the process, the sales team can identify the causes and take corrective measures.
 As the end of the sales period nears, the company should not resort to unusual discounts and special terms that reduce the amount of profits.

-Thank you for reading CFI’s explanation of the Hockey Stick Effect.
-CFI is the global provider of the Financial Modeling & Valuation Analyst (FMVA)™ certification, a training program of financial modeling courses for finance professionals.
+Thank you for reading CFI’s guide to Hockey Stick Effect.
 To help you advance your career in the financial services industry, check out the additional CFI resources below: